 Katya, “We will go to New York tomorrow, I will call Blue Sky, book room and car.
 Ellen, pack the weapons, we will need two rifles, small Glock for everyone.”

 Ellen, “On it, come on Mani, let’s get the cases organized.”

 Later, over cocktails, Katya relates what she knows.

 “These are photos of target, he is to testify against two developers and a New York City council member from Brooklyn.
 In New York, each of the five boroughs has representatives on the New York City Council.
 We do not know if indictment has anything to do with the conflict we are resolving.
 Maybe man has an angry ex-wife or owes money to the wrong people.”

 Ellen, “If that was it, why pay two hundred?”

 “Penny is smart, she checks target every time before agreeing to terms.
 She tells client job costs because of notoriety, client agrees.
-He never said it was because of the case, but did not deny it, just sent first payment.”
+He never said it was because of the case, did not deny it either, just sent first payment.”

 Mani, “Wonder why they pay the second payment, it isn’t like we know how they are?”

 “Because there is always someone who benefits or is looking for revenge.
 We will visit anyone with motive, and make them tell us what they know.
 If it is not possible, then Penny has to pay us her share, it is her job to collect.”